fleek-network/fleek-network-docs/guides/Node Operators/managing-the-keystore.md

 We'll use the term identity to describe the key store declared in the configuration, in our case [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) files.
 The content of the PEM files and the file itself should be kept secret.

 The key store is in the file system and the location is defined in the Fleek Network `~/.lightning/config.toml`, as a private key stored in an identity named PEM file (by default `consensus.pem` and `node.pem`).
-It's essential to understand this, as you may want to copy the identity to a new server setup, to persist the identity accross to the new server setup.
+It's essential to understand this, as you may want to copy the identity to a new server setup, to persist the identity across to the new server setup.

 :::caution
 Security is achieved by issuing users private cryptographic keys.
 Only the holder of the private key has access to sensitive information, such as an identity, which relates to reputation, rewards, etc. The security of the private key is the responsibility of the user.
 Unfortunately, Fleek Network is unable to help you regain access to your private key if you've lost or failed to secure it.
 The private keys are your responsibility.